Matth3w90/spring-boot-admin-actuator/README.md

 ```
 <br>

-To use it with the most common log libraries (such as Winston) you just need to create wrapper methods that perform in them the control on the set log level and then call the methods of the library used.
+To use it with the most common log libraries (such as Winston or log4js) you just need to create wrapper methods that perform in them the control on the set log level and then call the methods of the library used.

 <br>